MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-languages.md

 ## When localized label names are not used

-In the following scenarios, localized label (and sub-label) names are not used.
+In the following scenarios, localized label (and sublabel) names are not used.
 For consistency across your tenant, the default language is always used for the following:

 - Client usage logs